QBI-Software/Python-tutorial/lessons/1-scripting.md

 ### External
-Before we move on, there is an extra line required when running the script from outside this environment:
+Before we move on, there is an extra line recommended when running the script from outside this environment:

 ```python
 if __name__ == '__main__':